 Leftovers can be a boon when you’re too rushed to cook.
-The get-togethers you’ll likely host yourself over the holidays can leave you with a bounty of delicious leftover food.
+The get-togethers you’ll likely host yourself or be invited to this holiday season can leave you with a bounty of delicious food.
 However, if not packaged and stored properly, leftovers can be a recipe for illness.
-Here are a few tips for the safe handling of leftovers.
+Here are a few tips for how to safely handle them.

 - To prevent contamination, always wash your hands before handling leftover food.

-- Divide large amounts of leftover food into small, shallow containers to speed cooling and prevent bacterial growth.
-Then refrigerate or wrap for freezing.
+- Divide large amounts of leftover food into small, airtight containers or freezer bags to speed cooling and prevent bacterial growth.
+Then refrigerate or freeze.
 Be sure to refrigerate or freeze leftovers within 2 hours after your meal is complete.

 - Avoid overstuffing the refrigerator or freezer — cold air needs room to circulate.
 A full freezer will stay colder than an empty one, however.